-In his role as Community Engagement Manager for University Outreach and Engagement, Grant is responsible for initiating and advancing collaborations across campus to plan, develop, and oversee engagements with staff and faculty in Education Services, Public Services, Special Collections, and Remnant Trust.
-He publicizes and promotes use of the collections and services through new and existing exhibits and outreach activities including, tours, presentations, public events, and sessions with constituents on and off-campus.
+In his role as Community Engagement Manager for University Outreach and Engagement, Grant is responsible for initiating and advancing collaborations across campus to plan, develop, and oversee engagements with staff and faculty in Education Services, Public Services, Special Collections, and The Remnant Trust.
+He publicizes and promotes use of the collections and services through new and existing exhibits and outreach activities including tours, presentations, public events, and sessions with constituents on and off campus.

 Grant is passionate about community outreach and engagement.
-When he Is not walking his dogs around Tech Terrace Park, he serves as the president of the Tech Terrace UNIT Neighborhood Association where he is involved in a variety of community initiatives.
+When he is not walking his dogs around Tech Terrace Park, he serves as the president of the Tech Terrace UNIT Neighborhood Association where he is involved in a variety of community initiatives.
 Grant is a Certified Archivist.
-He has an MA in History with a concentration in Archival, Museum and Editing studies from Duquesne University and a Master of Library and Information Science from Dominican University.
+He has a Master of Arts in History with a concentration in Archival, Museum and Editing studies from Duquesne University, and a Master of Library and Information Science from Dominican University.

 Section Coordinator | email@example.com

 Katie Howell serves as the Section Coordinator for University Outreach and Engagement.
-Ms. Howell is responsible for logistics and administration of finances for the department, coordinating events, and working together with university and community partners to promote academic engagement.
-She uses her artistic talents to manage the website and social media pages, produce videos for Outreach and Engagement programs, and design promotional materials.
-Since January 2019, Ms. Howell is the newest member of the University Outreach and Engagement team, and has been working at Texas Tech since 2015.
+Ms. Howell is responsible for logistics and administration of finances for the department.
+She coordinates events by working together with university and community partners, and she uses her artistic talents for managing the website and social media pages, producing videos for Outreach and Engagement programs, and designing promotion materials for university and community outreach.
+Since joining in January 2019, Ms. Howell is the newest member of the University Outreach and Engagement team.
+She has worked at Texas Tech since 2015.

 Ms. Howell is originally from Littlefield, Texas.
 She graduated from Texas Tech University in 2011 with a Bachelor of Arts in English, Creative Writing, and before studying at TTU, she also earned an associate degree in music from South Plains College.
-She has loved living and serving Lubbock for many years.
-In her free time, she enjoys drinking coffee, making art, and spending time with family and loved ones.
+In her free time she enjoys drinking coffee, making art, and spending time with family and loved ones.

 Graduate Assistant | firstname.lastname@example.org

 Kelsey Frazier serves as Graduate Assistant for Texas Tech University Outreach and Engagement.
-Since joining the office in October 2017, Kelsey has been responsible for the production and publication of Outreach and Engagement's spring, summer, and fall newsletter, and the maintenance of an institution-wide website.
-Kelsey assists with the administration of the annual campus-wide Raider Engaged assessment of faculty and staff outreach and engagement activities; provides coordination and support for collaborations with community outreach and engagement partners, and academic and administrative areas involved in engagement and outreach.
+Since joining the office in October 2017, Kelsey has been responsible for the production and publication of University Outreach and Engagement's newsletters and maintaining department's website.
+Kelsey assists with administration of the annual campus-wide Raiders Engaged assessment of faculty and staff outreach and engagement activities, she provides coordination and support for collaborations with community outreach and engagement partners, and works with academic and administrative areas involved in engagement and outreach.
 Kelsey serves in various administrative support roles as well.